cmu-db/15721-s24-catalog1/design_doc.md

 ## Design Rationale

-An explanation of why you chose the given design.
-Your justification should discuss issues related to (1) correctness, (2) performance, (3) engineering complexity/maintainability, and (4) testing.
-It should also include a brief discussion of the other implementations that you considered and why they were deemed inferior.
 Most design decisions were made with the assumption that we do not have any schema updates and writes are infrequent with bulk data

 #### Database